-Review of Eugen Aram
+Review of Eugene Aram

 The atmosphere in St. Cuthbert‘s Church Pateley Bridge was lively, bustling and expectant.
 People were milling around, greeting friends and acquaintances as if they had not seen them for many months.
 They were selecting chairs at the front of the church when normally they would sit as far back as possible!
 The altar had gone and in its place was a large open area.
 The people purposefully congregating in this space were dressed in basic attractive black and white attire from three hundred years ago.